“Unless we show children how to read their writing, their work will not improve.”

-- learn about the traits of effective writing.
+- learn about the qualities of effective writing.

-- use the traits to understand their goals for writing.
+- use the qualities to understand their goals for writing.

-- use the traits to evaluate their own work throughout the writing process.
+- use the qualities to evaluate their own work throughout the writing process.

 - compile a portfolio of their work and complete a portfolio evaluation.

-- use the traits to evaluate the writing of their peers during revising and editing.
+- use the qualities to evaluate the writing of their peers during revising and editing.